MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 [!INCLUDE [azure-cli-prepare-your-environment.md](~/../articles/reusable-content/azure-cli/azure-cli-prepare-your-environment-h3.md)]

 * This article requires at least version 2.31.0 of Azure CLI.
 If using Azure Cloud Shell, the latest version is already installed.
+You may launch Azure CLI commands in either Bash or Azure PowerShell, either locally or in Azure Cloud Shell.

 #### [In BASH](#tab/in-bash)